ansys/pyfluent/doc/source/user_guide/solver_settings.rst

 Solver TUI Commands
 -------------------
-The following examples demonstrate how you can specify some solver settings using the :ref:`ref_solver_tui_commands`:
+The following examples demonstrate how you can specify solver settings using the :ref:`ref_solver_tui_commands`:

 Selecting Steady or Transient